Cost reduction with OrgVue

 OP&A: the way to sustainable cost control

-We call this Organizational Planning and Analysis, or OP&A, and like Financial Planning and Analysis, this should be an in-house discipline that you do constantly.
+We call this organizational planning and analysis, or OP&A, and like FP&A, this should be an in-house discipline that you do constantly.
 It may seem overwhelming at first, but it’s a capability that will evolve over time and will eventually become embedded in the fabric of the business.
-You just need to start.

 Making people count

 - Case StudyOrgVue case study: Britam InsuranceRead Case Study